cvele/hass-addons/mongo4/README.md

 # MongoDB Home Assistant Addon

+> Please note that MongoDB version 4.4.18 is the last version with support for the Raspberry Pi 4 architecture.

 ## Description

 This is a Home Assistant addon for running MongoDB.
 MongoDB is a NoSQL database known for its high performance, high availability, and easy scalability.
 This addon allows you to run a MongoDB instance within your Home Assistant setup.